You Are Better

 GET THE HELP IMMEDIATELY IF YOU FACE HOMICIDE CHARGES

 Your life is at stake if the state charges you with homicide.
-At Cowboy Country Criminal Defense, attorney Jeremy Hugus and his team are ready to dedicate their time, energy, extensive skills, and resources to defend your freedom.
+At Cowboy Country Law, attorney Jeremy Hugus and his team are ready to dedicate their time, energy, extensive skills, and resources to defend your freedom.

 We will explore every potential defense possible.
 We will fight aggressively for you.
-Call us at Cowboy Country Criminal Defense today at 307-333-7884 to learn more about your options.
+Call us at Cowboy Country Law today at 307-333-7884 to learn more about your options.